Canoes vs Kayaks – What are the differences?

 - Sit-inside kayaks have closed cockpits, which protect the paddler from sun, wind, and spray.

 - Sit-inside kayaks can be rolled upright after a capsize.

 Disadvantages of a Kayak

-- Kayaks are less stable than canoes, this makes them more prone to capsize.
+Kayaks are less stable than canoes, which makes them more prone to capsize.